delta-io/delta-rs/docs/integrations/delta-lake-dagster.md

-# Using Delta Lake with Dagster¶
+# Using Delta Lake with Dagster

 Delta Lake is a great storage format for Dagster workflows.
 This page will explain why and how to use Delta Lake with Dagster.